-More than a tool for the development of writing and reading (Strickland and Morrow, 1989), oral language has received little but singular attention from researchers (Wright, 2010).
-The development of oral language skills is critical to function in society, yet more specifically; oracy (Wilkinson, 1977) is currently seen as important to negotiate the oral academic text in schools (Escamilla et al., 2014).
-These authors explain that oracy academic functions include: talking to learn; expressing comprehension; and understanding and interpreting academic speech (p.
-184).
+2015; Zwiers & Hamerla, 2018).
+However, the development of oral language skills is critical to function in society, yet more specifically; oracy (Wilkinson, 1977) is currently seen as important to negotiate the oral academic text in schools (Brown, 2011; Fisher, Frey, & Rothenberg, 2008; Kayi, 2006; Williams & Roberts, 2011; Wasik & Iannone-Campbel, 2012; Zwiers, 2007).
+Escamilla et al., 2014 explain that oracy academic functions include: talking to learn; expressing comprehension; and understanding and interpreting academic speech (p.184).
 They explain that oracy has three main components: language structures, vocabulary, and dialogue (p.
 21).

 August and Shanahan (2006) underline the role of oracy in the development of reading and writing in more than one language.
-Supporting the influence of oracy on literacy in more than one language, Escamilla, et al., (2014, pp. 20-21) identifies the following findings: (a) oracy is connected to writing (Ferreiro, 2002); (b) oral language skills contribute to reading within and across languages; and (c) oracy is important to the development of literacy in emergent bilinguals in biliteracy programs (Pollard-Durodola, Mathes, Vaughn, Cardenas-Hagan, & Linan-Thompson, 2006; Simich-Dudgeon, 1998).
-Current discussions call for more attention to investigating and instructing oracy in more than one language (Escamilla, 2014; Beeman & Urow, 2014).
+Supporting the influence of oracy on literacy in more than one language, Escamilla, et al., (2014, pp. 20-21) identifies the following findings: (a) oracy is connected to writing (Ferreiro, 2002); (b) oral language skills contribute to reading within and across languages; and (c) oracy is important to MLLs/ELLs development of literacy in biliteracy programs (Pollard-Durodola, Mathes, Vaughn, Cardenas-Hagan, & Linan-Thompson, 2006; Simich-Dudgeon, 1998).
+Current discussions call for more attention to investigating and instructing oracy in more than one language (Beeman & Urow, 2014; Escamilla, 2014).

 An important aspect of oral language proficiency involves the appropriate use of intercultural pragmatics, matching pragmatic strategies and formulas to the speaker's intended meaning (Kasper & Rose, 1999; Kecskes, 2013).
-Eisenstein & Bodman (1986), Eisenstein Ebsworth & Ebsworth (2000) and Eisenstein Ebsworth & Kodama (2011) have demonstrated that not only do listeners often misunderstand the intentions of non-native speakers; they also make negative judgments about them and the groups they represent.
+Eisenstein and Bodman (1986), Eisenstein Ebsworth, and Ebsworth (2000) and Eisenstein Ebsworth, and Kodama (2011) have demonstrated that not only do listeners often misunderstand the intentions of non-native speakers; they also make negative judgments about them and the groups they represent.
 Indeed, intercultural pragmatics is one aspect of communicative competence that is vital for students to be aware of and learn about (Ebsworth & Eisenstein, 1993).
 It is crucial that bilingual teachers have a strong command of intercultural pragmatics so that they can deal effectively with the contrasting pragmatic norms and values of their learners and help students to acquire this crucial aspect of successful bilingual communication, including the development of interactional skills in achieving intercultural pragmatic competences (Chiang, 2009).